-This Southwestern Salad is bright, delicious, and filling enough to be your main course!
+This Vegan Southwest Salad is bright, delicious, and filling enough to be your main course!
 The Chili-Lime Tofu adds the perfect protein and the Cilantro-Lime Avocado Dressing offers a creamy, citrusy finish.

 I have a rule about salads.
 To be really satisfying, they have to contain something that tastes sinfully good.
 Something fried or sweet or rich.
 You get the idea.
 Something that elevates the salad and makes it stand out.

 What I love about this Southwestern Salad is the combination of delicious flavors: the sweetness of the corn and tomatoes, the deep earthy flavor of the beans, the citrusy tang of the dressing, and of course, the seemingly sinful Chili-Lime Tofu Nuggets.
 But since the tofu nuggets are baked and contain no oil, they're actually not sinful at all!
 If you're a fan of big restaurant-style entree salads, then you have to give this one a try.

 How to Make Chili-Lime Tofu Nuggets

 This recipe is actually a variation of my Easy Oil-Free Tofu Nuggets.
 I've changed out some of the seasonings and flavors, and the result is an absolutely delicious tofu nugget that mimics Fried Chicken with Southwestern kick.
 Just like you might get when you order Southwestern Fried Chicken Salad at a restaurant.
 Except that there's no chicken, no frying, and no oil.
 You bake these bad boys in the oven!

 To start, simply add the paste ingredients to a bowl and mix.
 If you’ve never used nutritional yeast, check out my post: 6 Essential Vegan Pantry Staples.
 Find in the organic or health-food section of your local store or order Nutritional Yeast online.